kmlv/MoneyPolitics/README.md

 1. Randomize the players whose income will be by luck - Marco

-1. Program Diamond Game and create a constant in models to include the template anywhere
+1. Program Diamond Game and create a constant in models to include the template anywhere - Skye

-1. Include the Tetris Game in the Real Effort template

 ```
 A task in which the player counts the number of small diamonds in rectangular screens filled
 mainly with small circles
 ```

+1. Include the Tetris Game in the Real Effort template - Skyler

 1. Assign 2 rounds per subsession of the game

-1. Program payoff function
+1. Program payoff function - Marco

 ## TODO Frontend - Marco and Skyler

-1. The messages should be send by having a table in which the first column displays the income level of a player and the other column a check box to define if the player should receive a message or not
+1. The messages should be send by having a table in which the first column displays the income level of a player and the other column a check box to define if the player should receive a message or not - Skyler

-1. The received messages should have an anonymous sender id (e.g. "Sender X: 'message of sender x' ")
+1. The received messages should have an anonymous sender id (e.g. "Sender X: 'message of sender x' ") - Skyler

-1. We need to sum up all the info presented to the player at the end of the round (Results page)
+1. We need to sum up all the info presented to the player at the end of the round (Results page)  - Marco

 If you want to test something that may cause some troubles, it should be done here:
 ### Testing space: branch `testing`